HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/mp-05/index.md

 # Media Protection
 ## MP-05 - Media Transport

 a.
-Protect and control [Assignment: organization-defined types of system media] during transport outside of controlled areas using [Assignment: organization-defined controls];<br />
+Protect and control [information system media pursuant to Appendix I of the HHS IS2P] during transport outside of controlled areas using [at a minimum, locked containers and cryptography (in the case of sensitive information) commensurate with the FIPS 199 security categorizations for confidentiality and integrity of the data];
 b.
-Maintain accountability for system media during transport outside of controlled areas;<br />
+Maintain accountability for system media during transport outside of controlled areas;
 c.
-Document activities associated with the transport of system media; and<br />
+Document activities associated with the transport of system media; and
 d.
 Restrict the activities associated with the transport of system media to authorized personnel.

 ## OPS Implementation